 This symposium examined high-latitude changes linked to mid-latitude weather and the effect of these complex phenomena on freshwater resources, food availability, and national security.
 This event was spearheaded by the U.S. National Committee for Geodesy and Geophysics, and co-sponsored by the U.S. National Committees for INQUA, Soil Sciences, and Geological Sciences.
 More details can be found on the 2014 Santa's Revenge archive page.

 The 2014 Geological Society of America (GSA) Annual Meeting will take place in Vancouver, British Columbia, Canada from October 19-22, 2014.
 The annual meeting will include more than 250 technical sessions and symposia plus special events.
-The deadline for submission of technical session abstracts is July 29th.
 More details can be found on the 2014 GSA Annual Meeting website.

 2016 International Geological Congress: Cape Town, South Africa